kfachikov/QUIZZZZ/docs/agendas/meeting5.md

 ## Action points for next week
 Approx. 14:40
 - Decide upon answers for the following questions: How server and client communicate?
-How the question instances are sent and what do they actually consist of?
-- Update the code of conduct with the new rules
-- Decide upon new deadlines, decide for an internal deadline for the must haves
-- Finish unresolved threads and merge requests from the previous sprint
-- Finish the issues of the 4th sprint

-Informal meeting

-- Alexandra: sprint and deadline, finish thursday evening, code review friday evening, save weekend for major changes or unexpected issues
-- Julius: at least 2 issues per person, Kaloyan and jJulius less, deadline wednesday for first implementations
-- Kayra: saturday 12:00 deadline, code review, sunday merging 3pm
-- Kaloyan: people see things differently, so an agreement today would be nice, the person who is implementing an issue can say he/she has achieved completion by friday and code review saturday
-- Julius: I had a discussion with monica about a merge request because I thought it was not finished yet, but I was confused about when it was finished because there is nowhere a definition of finished, also a lot of labels are wrong
-- Alexandra: I think the issues need to be more explicit
-- Kaloyan: so deadline friday before you go to sleep
-  - Deadline: merge requests done friday night before sleep, code review saturday and sunday
-- Kayra: everyone should code review everything
-- Kaloyan: I don't agree with that, that would be a lot of work
-- Julius: I would like people code reviewing merge requests even before they are ready, so they work well before the deadline ended, maybe 2-3 merge requests per person per day
-- Alexandra: what are the requirements for a merge request to be approved, just that it doesn't break the project or that it is perfectly implemented, what can be rules for merge requests for it to be approved
-- Kayra: there are 2 ways of code reviewing, about crucial things or aobut more personal thoughts about things when people don't agree about something
-- Julius: some merge requests can not be approved when it breaks, but it can be approved when there are small things you don't agree with
-- Kaloyan: some threads arise because we don't agree about some things
-- Julius: maybe we can agree on a thread template to indicate its severity
-  - Issue problem: bad tasks
-    - we should delete all the issues and recreate them, create tasks for them on the fly add tasks for the issues when you are working on them
-- Julius: meeting on saturday: sprint planning, assign issues, add tasks, sprint ends on saturday, merge development to main on saturday
-- Kaloyan: for code of conduct, if you don't work consistent, don't expect people to code review your code all weekend, for thread severity choose major/minor problem or suggestion
-- Marijn: look at all unresolved threads before approving and also comment on them if you disagree with them and you think it can be merged
+How are the question instances sent and what do they actually consist of?
+- Update the code of conduct with the new rules.
+- Decide upon new deadlines.
+We should decide on an internal deadline for the musts.
+  Deadline:
+  - Merge requests done Friday night before sleep.
+  - The code review is done during the entire week.

+- Finish the unresolved threads and empty merge requests from the previous sprint.
+- Resolve the issues assigned in the fourth sprint.

+##THE FOURTH SPRINT
+#A: (Kaloyan)
+- missing javadoc
+- update code of conduct
+- create merge request templates
+- intermediate "answer-revealing" screen"
+#B: (Marijn)
+- missing javadoc
+- multiplayer timer thread
+- fetch images from the server
+#C: (Julius)
+- missing javadoc
+- update the current checkstyle configurations
+- activity instances problem - visualize score counter
+#D: (Kayra)
+- missing javadoc
+- "Congratulations" screen
+- activity instances problem
+- call the generate20Question method and put up the solo game together
+#E: (Alexandra)
+- missing javadoc
+- visualize score counter
+- question scenes
+#F: (Monica)
+- missing javadoc
+- visualize score counter
+- question scenes
+- call the generate20Question method and put up the solo game together Informal meeting

 ## Tip & Top

 Kaloyan
 - top: I really enjoyed the discussion between Julius, Alexandra and Monica with a lot of positive, constructive comments and everyone having the same goal that caused me to feel a teamspirit.

 Kayra

-- tip: to Monica and Marijn, maybe if you could make more indepth reviews so the merge requests get more and better feedback.
+- tip: to Monica and Marijn, maybe if you could make more in depth reviews so the merge requests get more and better feedback.
   - tip: sometimes the discussions are tense, but if you understand that the other person wants the best for us
   - top: the discussion the day before the TA meeting was very positive, which was a good improvement.
   - top: everyone worked well, which I liked.

 Alexandra

 - top: I like the workflow when I work with Monica, we communicate a lot when we work	together.
 - top: to Kayra, I liked it when you helped me with the round timer and thank you for all	the advice you gave me.
 - top: to Marijn, I like that he started working more on the project.
-- top: to Julius and Kaloyan, we are finally on the same side nad we understand eachother.
+- top: to Julius and Kaloyan, we are finally on the same side and we understand each other.

 Monica